bbauska/Coursera-Bootstrap/readme.md

 This will fetch Font Awesome into our nobody folder.

-And at the same time, it\'ll add Font Awesome to our package.json file as a dependency.
+And at the same time, it&apos;ll add Font Awesome to our package.json file as a dependency.

 Once Font Awesome is fetched, then we can go ahead to make use of it in